LyteFM/You-Dont-Need-Momentjs/README.md

 - It is mutable and it causes bugs:
   - [clone](https://momentjs.com/docs/#/parsing/moment-clone/)
   - [How do I work around mutability in moment.js?](https://stackoverflow.com/questions/30979178/how-do-i-work-around-mutability-in-moment-js)
+  - [Several](https://github.com/moment/moment/issues/5403) [problems](https://github.com/moment/moment/issues/5347) [with](https://github.com/moment/moment/issues/5034) time arithmetic around DST changes.
+In Luxon and date-fns, modifying or jumping to the start and end of a day works as expected.
 - Complex OOP API (which doubles mutability problem).
 Here is an example: https://github.com/moment/moment/blob/develop/src/test/moment/add_subtract.js#L244-L286 Moment.js allows to use `a.subtract('ms', 50)`, `a.subtract(50, 'ms')` and even `a.subtract('s', '50')`.